Algorithmic statistics

 Cosma Shalizi’s upcoming textbook has the world’s pithiest summary:

-In fact, what we really have to assume is that the relationships between the causes omitted from the DAG and those included is so intricate and convoluted that it might as well be noise, along the lines of algorithmic information theory (Li and Vitányi 2009), whose key result might be summed up as “Any determinism distinguishable from randomness is insufficiently complex”.
+In fact, what we really have to assume is that the relationships between the causes omitted from the DAG and those included are so intricate and convoluted that they might as well be noise, along the lines of algorithmic information theory (Li and Vitányi 2009), whose key result might be summed up as “Any determinism distinguishable from randomness is insufficiently complex.”

-Cosma’s Algorithmic Information Theory notebook is also pretty good an extremely pithy.
+Cosma’s Algorithmic Information Theory notebook is also pretty good and extremely pithy.

 Here, a John Baez talk on foundational issues.